Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument by Emmanuel Harris & Son, Monumental Masons, Beaumont Street London."

-In 1851 the ten year old school boy William is still living with his parents at Ann's Place in Pritchard's Road, however the family has grown to include George, Susannah and John.
-Sadly just two years later Alexander was to pass away in 1853.
+In 1851 the ten-year-old schoolboy William is still living with his parents at Ann's Place in Pritchard's Road; however, the family has grown to include George, Susannah and John.
+Sadly, just two years later William's farther Alexander was to pass away in 1853, aged just 42.

-1861 finds the now twenty year old William, now a zinc worker, living with his widowed mother and younger siblings, now including nine year old Caroline, at 29 Marian Square, Bethnal Green, London.
+1861 finds the twenty-year-old William, now a zinc worker, living with his widowed mother and younger siblings, now including nine-year-old Caroline, at 29 Marian Square, Bethnal Green, London.

 On 26th August 1896 William Alexander married Emeline Blundell in Westminster, London

-By 1901 William Michael, now retired, is still residing at 76 Victoria Park Road with his wife Emily.
-Sadly, just a year later in 1902, Emily passed away.
+By 1901 William Michael, now retired, is still residing at 76 Victoria Park Road, South Hackney with his wife Emily.
+Sadly, just a year later on 29th July 1902, Emily passed away.

-Their son William and his wife Emeline are listed as living at Ray Road, Maidenhead, Berkshire.
-In 1908 William Alexander and Emeline celebrated the birth of their child Michael William Finch.
+Their son William and his wife Emeline are listed as living at Ray Park Road, Maidenhead, Berkshire.
+On 27th February 1908, William Alexander and Emeline celebrated the birth of their child Michael William Finch.

-In 1911 William Alexander and his young family can be found living at Ravenshoe, Bourne End, Buckinghamshire.
-However that same year William petitioned Emeline for a divorce, citing a Theodore Gilsdorf.
+In 1911 William Alexander and his young son can be found living at Ravenshoe, Bourne End, Buckinghamshire without Emeline, who I have been unable to trace.
+That same year William petitioned Emeline for a divorce, citing a Theodore Gilsdorf.

 William Alexander was to pass away at his home, Ravenshoe in Bourne End, Buckinghamshire on 18th 1925.